WAU announces Percat departure

 “My time with the WAU family has come to an end and I wish we could have had the results we both wanted and expected,” the Percat said in the statement.

 “I have loved my time working alongside Chaz [Mostert] and it’s cool to say we will be lifelong friends.
 To the team, thank you for the tireless effort and hours spent trying to unlock the speed from Car #2.
-[The 2022] Adelaide 500 is something I’ll never forget.
+[The] Adelaide 500 is something I’ll never forget.

 “To the WAU fans, you have been truly amazing, the open arms you had for me re-joining was special and the endless support has been the best.
 Looking forward to finishing the year with a bang.”